bibisixtynine/zx80-old/README.md

 - Sir Clive Sinclair and it's zx80,81,spectrum and QL computer family !

 ## Where to go from there ?
-Press this button :
+Press the "Open in Glitch" button !

 [![Open in Glitch](public/openwithglitch2.png)](https://glitch.com/edit/#!/import/github/bibisixtynine/zx80)